NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 4. Are the prop blowing down?
 Check by holding your hand underneath.
 5. Are your motors+props able to move your quad in either direction easily?
 6. Check your raw IMU measurements -- are they reasonable?
+7. Is the sign of your pitch and roll rates correct (i.e., when the pitch rate is positive, is pitch increasing)?
-7. Check your filtered IMU measurements -- are they not-so-noisy when the motors are on?
+8. Check your filtered IMU measurements -- are they not-so-noisy when the motors are on?
-8. Check your error calculation -- Does it change correctly when you tilt the FCB?
+9. Check your error calculation -- Does it change correctly when you tilt the FCB?
 Does it change correctly when you move the pitch stick?
-9. Do the motor outputs change as you expect as you move the platform (i.e., do the motors on the lower side get stronger)?
+10. Do the motor outputs change as you expect as you move the platform (i.e., do the motors on the lower side get stronger)?
 Do they get stronger more aggressively when you turn up kP?
-10. Does it behave sensibly with just P?
+11. Does it behave sensibly with just P?
 Are your kP a reasonable value?
-11. Check your derivative calculation -- Does it match up with your error calculation?
+12. Check your derivative calculation -- Does it match up with your error calculation?
 Is dT in the right units (i.e., compute using the right time scale)?
 Does dErr have the correct sign (i.e., when error is positive and decreasing is dErr/dT negative?
 When error is negative and increasing, is dErr/dT positive?)
-12. Does it behave sensibly with P and D?
+13. Does it behave sensibly with P and D?
 ARe your kD and KP reasonable values?
-13. Check your integral calculation -- Do you handle wind up correctly?
+14. Check your integral calculation -- Do you handle wind up correctly?
 Is dT in the right units?
-14. Does it behave sensibly with PID?
+15. Does it behave sensibly with PID?
 Is kI a reasonable value?

 Almost always, overall PID problems are caused by something pretty early in this list.
 It would be not be a bad idea to provide the means to run these tests quickly using the remote.
 Then, if you have an error, you can quickly check whether all the underlying parts are working properly.